biggorilla-gh/koko/docs/guide.rst

   two main parameters are specified: (1) ``<type>`` which specifies what types of text spans that are considered for extraction.
-For instance, we can ask koko to extract *2-grams* or *noun phrases* or *entities*, and (2) ``<document>`` which spceifies to the document that the query will be executed on.
+For instance, we can ask koko to extract *2-grams* or *noun phrases* or *entities*, and (2) ``<document>`` which specifies to the document that the query will be executed on.

 * **Part 2 - Specifying the patterns:** This part is where the patterns that describe the desired entities are listed.
 Note that each pattern is accompanied by a score which determines how important the pattern is.
-More precistely, each entity will receive the specified score if it matches the pattern.
+More precisely, each entity will receive the specified score if it matches the pattern.
 Perhaps the most simple pattern is what words follow or precede an entity (similar to the pattern in the ``miserables.koko`` query).
 We will provide a detailed list of possible pattern in the next section, but here are